 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period including the enactment date.
 Valuation allowances are established, when necessary, to reduce deferred tax assets to the amount expected to be realized.
-Current income taxes are provided for in accordance with the laws of the relevant taxing authorities.
+Current income taxes are provided for in accordance with the laws of the relevant taxing authorities

-As of December 31, 2020, 2021 and June 30, 2022, we had net operating loss carryforwards of approximately \$36,846,479, \$36,288,770 and \$37,617,488, respectively.
-As of December 31, 2020, 2021 and June 30, 2022, deferred tax assets from the net operating loss carryforwards amounted to \$6,087,936, \$6,239,757 and \$5,927,060, respectively.
+As of December 31, 2020 and 2021, we had net operating loss carryforwards of approximately \$36,846,479 and \$36,288,770, respectively.
+As of December 31, 2020 and 2021, deferred tax assets from the net operating loss carryforwards amounted to \$6,087,936 and \$6,239,757, respectively.
 Due to our history of recurrent losses, we did not expect to generate enough profit to utilize the deferred tax assets in the future.
-We have recognized a valuation allowance of \$1,911,047, \$2,685,373 and \$2,152,778 for the years ended December 31, 2020, 2021 and for the six months ended June 30, 2022, respectively.
+We have recognized a valuation allowance of \$1,911,047 and \$2,685,373 for the years ended December 31, 2020 and 2021, respectively.
 While we consider the facts above, our projections of future income qualified tax-planning strategies may be changed due to the macroeconomic conditions and our business development.
 The deferred tax assets ("DTAs") could be utilized in the future years if we make profits in the future, the valuation allowance shall be reversed.

 The provisions of ASC 740-10-25, "Accounting for Uncertainty in Income Taxes," prescribe a more-likely-than-not threshold for consolidated financial statement recognition and measurement of a tax position taken (or expected to be taken) in a tax return.
 This interpretation also provides guidance on the recognition of income tax assets and liabilities, classification of current and deferred income tax assets and liabilities, accounting for interest and penalties associated with tax positions, and related disclosures.
-The PRC operating entities in PRC are subject to examination by the relevant tax authorities.
+Our operating subsidiaries in PRC are subject to examination by the relevant tax authorities.
 According to the PRC Tax Administration and Collection Law, the statute of limitations is three years if the underpayment of taxes is due to computational errors made by the taxpayer or the withholding agent.
-The statute of limitations is extended to five years under special circumstances, where the underpayment of taxes is more than RMB 100,000 (\$14,930).
+The statute of limitations is extended to five years under special circumstances, where the underpayment of taxes is more than RMB 100,000 (\$14,537).
 In the case of transfer pricing issues, the statute of limitation is ten years.
 There is no statute of limitation in the case of tax evasion.
 Penalties and interest incurred related to underpayment of income tax are classified as income tax expense in the period incurred.

-We did not accrue any liability, interest or penalties related to uncertain tax positions in its provision for income taxes line of its consolidated statements of income for the years ended December 31, 2020, 2021 and for the six months ended June 30, 2022, respectively.
+We did not accrue any liability, interest or penalties related to uncertain tax positions in its provision for income taxes line of its consolidated statements of income for the years ended December 31, 2020 and 2021, respectively.
 We do not expect that its assessment regarding unrecognized tax positions will materially change over the next 12 months.